 Lovely Family Tea Serves: 4-6

-This easy tray bake is a delicious high tea and is great served to a group of friends who can tuck into the dish together – nothing better than shared food!
+Our Currywurst tray bake is a delicious high tea and is great served to a group of friends who can tuck into the dish together – nothing better than shared food!
 We recommend our delicious free-range & gluten-free Currywurst in this one – it brings a special uniqueness and extra dimension to your standard sausages.

 2 tsp (10 mL) cumin seeds